 “The science is clear that there is no substitute for in-person learning, especially for poor and minority children most at danger of falling behind,” says Tom Carroll, superintendent of Catholic schools for the Archdiocese of Boston in an interview with the Wall Street Journal.
 Parents have taken note of these successes, and the vast majority have opted for in-person learning for their children.

 "At this time, approximately 95% of our students are in schools for in-person learning," said Karen Kroh, Ed.D, Associate Superintendent for the Archdiocese.

 And while the financial impact of the pandemic has challenged many local families, CEF donors have doubled down on their commitment to bringing access to Catholic education to local children in need.

 Thanks to the hard work of our Catholic schools and generosity of supporters, the Catholic Education Foundation has scholarships available right now for families in need across the Archdiocese.
-Catholic schools are making space for the fall semester, and many still have room for students to join their communities this spring.
+Catholic schools are making space for the fall semester, but classrooms are filling fast.